nifedara/Liveability-Ranking-of-Nigerian-States-Using-Wikipedia/README.md

 > To answer this, I carried out an analysis of over 55474 Wikipedia articles that mention Nigeria.

 ### ⚙️ Project Methodology ###
-The approach I used in this analysis to find out the liveability of states in Nigeria by mining Wikipedia is categorized into the following phases;
+The approach used in this analysis to find out the liveability of states in Nigeria by mining Wikipedia is categorized into the following phases;
 1. Getting Data - Wikipedia Extraction (XML Parsing)
 2. Named Entity Recognition
 3. Machine Learning Classification